 Erin Ferranti, PhD

 Erin Poe Ferranti, PhD, MPH, RN, FAHA is a tenure track Assistant Professor of Nursing at the Nell Hodgson Woodruff School of Nursing at Emory University.
-Dr. Corwin is Erin's primary mentor and Dr. Dunlop is her co-mentor.
+Dr. Corwin was her primary mentor and Dr. Dunlop was her co-mentor during her BIRCWH appointment.

 Click on the following link to see a complete list of Dr. Ferranti's published work in MyBibliography:http://www.ncbi.nlm.nih.gov/myncbi/browse/collection/40263926/?sort=date&direction=ascending